 Like Blind Willie McTell

-There are many of his songs which he could have done and the effect would have been similar.
-His songs can grab human nature by the throat and throw it in your lap.
+There are many of his songs which he could have performed and the effect would have been similar.
+His songs grab human nature by the throat and throw it in your lap.

 Martin Scorsese has done a lot of great work, obviously.
 But even if he’d only done “The Last Waltz,” he’d be deserving of recognition.
 It is nice that Dylan gave him some tonight, in his particular way.